mantupani17/gleason-assessment/README.md

 # backend folder will serve the API and frontend will serve the dashboard

-# partially completed the API and UI part except update operation for the users
+# partially completed the task, API and UI part except update operation for the users

 # Used Mongodb for storing the data.